Zapatista coffee cooperatives: Background

-The organization of Zapatista cooperatives
+Organization

 After the revolt, the demands of the revolted indigenous people for recognition of their culture and of their collective, economic and political rights, were not satisfied.
-Their struggle moved to the reconstruction of their autonomy from Mexican state.
+Their struggle moved to the reconstruction of their autonomy from the Mexican state.

-Thousand of indigenous coffee producers with experience from their previous participation in productive cooperatives were participating, who were not concerned with only finding an economical way out for their members.
-As a result of their experience and the new relations that EZLN created from the start with the international solidarity movement, an idea was developed; the establishment of the first Zapatista coffee cooperative.
-The goal of the producers was to obtain an alternative way of supply and export of the coffee, which would allow them to end their total dependence on intermediaries and the unpredictable global market.
+Thousands of indigenous coffee producers with experience from their previous participation in productive cooperatives were participating, who were not concerned with only finding an economic way out for their members.
+The first Zapatista coffee cooperative was established as a result of their experience and the new relations that EZLN created from the start with the international solidarity movement.
+The goal of the producers was to obtain an alternative way to supply and export of the coffee, which would allow them to end their total dependence on intermediaries and the unpredictable global market.
 Their call for the creation of "another" market of coffee, with more dignified conditions for the producers, was responded to quickly by small coffee shops from the U.S. with existing cooperative structures and a progressive political orientation, but also by solidarity collectives and people with no previous trading experience.

 Mut-vitz cooperative

 The first coffee cooperative made up exclusively of Zapatistas members was the Mut-vitz ("The Mountain of Birds") in the region San Juan de la Libertad, in the highlands of Chiapas.
 The Mut-vitz was established in 1997 with 200 coffee producers, which in 1999, held the first sale and export of around 35 tons to Europe and the U.S. The coffee price was set by fair trade organizations.
 Therefore, the producers were paid with higher prices compared to the conventional market, more than double the price that the intermediaries were giving them before this.
-Unfortunately, the equipment of Mut-vitz was confiscated by the government of Chiapas (citing failure to pay taxes) and the co-op disbanded in 2009.
+However, the equipment of Mut-vitz was confiscated by the government of Chiapas, citing failure to pay taxes, and the co-op disbanded in 2009.

 Yachil Xojobal Chulchan cooperative

-The experiment of Mut-vitz proved to be very successful.
-Within 3 years, the amount of coffee exported increased by five times, while the number of members significantly increased, as more and more Zapatista producers entered in the cooperative.
-But with a common decision, Mut-vitz chose not to accept new members until all producers complete the transitional period of 3 years, for the biological certification of coffee.
-This is how a new cooperative was created in Pantelhó, in the highlands, which was established in 2001 by those Zapatistas who had not been directly accepted into Mut-vitz.
-Its name is Yachil Xojobal Chulchan ("The new light of the sky") and its founding members were 328 producers.
-In 2002, it exported its first coffee container to the "solidarity market", while the next years saw a significant increase in the amount of the coffee that was produced and the number of Zapatista producers that participate in this.
+Within 3 years of Mut-vitz's establishment, the amount of coffee exported increased by five times, while the number of members significantly increased, as more and more Zapatista producers entered in the cooperative.
+However, Mut-vitz democratically chose not to accept new members until all producers completed the transitional period of 3 years for the biological certification of coffee.
+As such, another cooperative known as Yachil Xojobal Chulchan ("The new light of the sky") was created in Pantelhó, in the highlands, in 2001.
+Its founding members were 328 producers who were Zapatistas but had not been directly accepted into Mut-vitz.
+In 2002, it exported its first coffee container to the "solidarity market", while the next years saw a significant increase in the amount of the coffee that was produced and the number of Zapatista producers that participated.